Email Campaign

 -

-Recipients from a data field of the current data record
+Recipient from a data field in the current record

 -